azpoliak/birthing_experiences/src/README.md

 - `Sentiment/`: Analyzing post sentiment pre- and post-COVID across several different categories of birthing experiences.
 - `Topic_Modeling/`: Analyzing topic probability over time for 50 topics and comparing the forecasted probability during COVID to actual probability trends during COVID.
 - `notebooks/`: Jupyter notebooks go here.
-- `creating_corpus_all_posts.py`: makes dataframe of all posts from all nine subreddits from 2019 to the present (not just birth stories).
 - `date_utils.py `: functions used to access date information about posts.
 - `subreddit_dfs.py`: compiles all the submissions about birth stories that are 500+ words from all nine subreddits into one dataframe birth_stories_df, incorporates author's first comment for empty submissions, and saves it as a compressed json file.
 - `labeling_stories.py`: re-implements Maria's code for Table 3: assigns labels to stories based on lexicon of key words, finds number of stories assigned each label.
 Also assigns "COVID" label to posts made after March 11, 2020, when COVID-19 was declared a pandemic by WHO, and separates the pre- and post-pandemic stories into two dataframes.